robertsdotpm/p2pd/docs/source/dev/index.rst

 There is a program designed to do a real-world simulation of all parts of the software.
-It is capable of simulating protocol message exchange between nodes (with and without networking); controlling the interfaces between nodes; simulating failures; simulating node protocol replies;
+It is capable of simulating protocol message exchange between nodes (with and without networking); controlling the interfaces used for a node; simulating failures; simulating node protocol replies;
 and more.
 The program is called 'manual_test_p2p.py'.

 A useful choice in this program is option 0.
 The code can be changed to make a node register its address at the name servers.
-Then connect to that node using whatever combination of techniques are desired.
-One way to use this approach is you can have any device you control run manual_test_p2p and register its name then connect to its name on another machine.
+Then connect to that node using whatever combination of techniques are desired. **One way to use this approach is you can have any device you control run manual_test_p2p and register its name then connect to its name on another machine.**

 .. parsed-literal::
     sig_pipe_no = number of MQTT server cons (0 for no networking)